Paint Your Chain Link Fence

 Optional: add privacy slats.
 We decided to add the slats to “finish off” the fence.
 They provide privacy, plus I think they really added to the overall look.
 It is a beautiful fence that will last well into the future now.

 We purchased our privacy slats on Amazon.
 They were very easy to install, though they needed trimming in a few areas.
-Being a plastic material, trimming was quite easy.
+They were made of a plastic material, so trimming was quite easy.

 The photo shows the slats partially completed.